 The breed made the trip from Russia to Great Britain sometime in the mid-1800s, likely brought by sailors.
 Though the Russian Blue first appeared at the Crystal Palace in England in 1875, its development was limited to Scandinavia and Russia until after the Second World War.
 During this time, it was interbred with Siamese cats.
 After the war, the breed made its way over to the United States.
 Today, most of the Siamese has been bred out.

 If you have a Russian Blue in your life, you should be able to attest to their superior hunting abilities.
 That is, should you allow your Russian Blue to travel outdoors.
 Their distinctive hunting instincts can also be seen elsewhere.
 Their intense play and thrill of “hunting” and chasing their favorite toys is present as well.
 The Russian Blue is also known for being easy to train, loving to learn new tricks!

 The Russian Blue might be a fierce hunter–whether it’s over a real mouse or a toy mouse.
 But they are undoubtedly sweet to the people that they most care about.
 This cat breed is often reported by their owners as being clingy.
 Many even follow their owners around the house!
 While they are needy in your presence, they do fine when left alone for longer periods of time.
 Reportedly though, they shy away from strangers and new faces they aren’t familiar with.

 The Russian Blue cat breed is said to be a healthy cat breed.
 Naturally occurring, they have an impressive lifespan of 15-20 years–probably thanks to good old genetics and not human intervention!
-I can only hope that one day I can find one of these breeds who is looking for a forever home at a rescue or a shelter.
+I can only hope that one day I can find one of these breeds at a rescue or a shelter.
 Because although I find them lovely, I could never buy a cat and forgo a shelter/rescue pet missing out on their second chance at life.

 Do you have a Russian Blue in your life?
 Share your photos with us in the comments!